On unified preserving properties of kinetic schemes: Summary and Discussions

 The UP order of a kinetic scheme depends on three scales, i.e., kinetic scale $(\hat{\lambda}_0, \hat{\tau}_0)$, numerical scale $(\Delta \hat{x}, \Delta \hht)$, and hydrodynamic scale $(\hat{l}_0, \hht_0)$.
 Specifically, the order is related to the dimensionless parameters $\epsilon=\htau_0/\hht_0=\hat{\lambda}_0/\hat{l}_0$, $\delta_x=\Delta\hat{x}/\hat{\lambda}_0$, and $\delta_t=\Delta\hht/\htau_0$.
 Furthermore, the accuracies of spatial and temporal discretizations also affect the UP order.
 In general, for given cell size and time step scalings, the UP order increases with the accuracy order of the scheme.
 It is emphasized here that the present work assumes the numerical resolution is adequate to resolve the flow physics at the hydrodynamic limit.
 For practical problems with flow structures (such as boundary layer, shear layler, shock layer, and oscillation period) some restrictions to the mesh size and/or time step are required.
 For instance, in order to capture the shock structure, whose thickness is of $O(\epsilon)$ \cite{ref:BirdBook}, a mesh size of $O(\epsilon)$ is necessary.
 Under such circumstance, the numerical resolution $h$ should be not larger than an $\epsilon$-dependent minimum $h_{\min}(\epsilon)$, which is an additional imposition on the UP scheme.
 Consequently, the parameter space of the kinetic scheme to approach its asymptotic limit may be changed, as demonstrated in Fig. \ref{fig:upPath_h}.
 Only as the numerical resolution of the scheme falls in the shadowed region, the kinetic scheme can capture the correct hydrodynamic behaviors without resolving the kinetic scale.
+The main target for the UP analysis is to evaluate the kinetic schemes if they can recover the shock capturing schemes for the NS solutions in the hydrodynamic flow regime, such as the laminar boundary layer, without imposing kinetic scale resolution on the mesh size and time step.